What matters to you.

 Rahsaan-Hall.jpg

-Kyera Singleton is the Executive Director of the Royall House and Slave Quarters.
-She is also a PhD Candidate at the University of Michigan-Ann Arbor in the Department of American Culture.
-For the 2021-2022 academic year, Kyera Singleton is an American Democracy Fellow, in the Charles Warren Center, at Harvard University.
+Kyera Singleton is the executive director of the Royall House and Slave Quarters.
+She holds a PhD from the University of Michigan-Ann Arbor in the Department of American Culture.
+She is a Postdoctoral Fellow for the Slavery, Colonialism, and their Legacies Project at Tufts University.
+Between 2021-2023, Kyera Singleton was an American Democracy Fellow, in the Charles Warren Center, at Harvard University.
 She has held prestigious academic fellowships from the Beinecke Foundation, the Andrew W. Mellon Foundation, Emory University’s James Weldon Johnson Institute for the Study of Race and Difference, and the American Association of University Women (AAUW).

 Explore: